aeyshx/MCS/README.md

 # Jeepney Game Theory Model

 Game-theoretic evaluation of the Legazpi-Daraga Local Public Transport Route Plan (LPTRP).
-NSTF 2026 · MCS Category · Grade 11 STEM
+NSTF 2026 · MCS Category ·

 ## What it does